Experiment groups in Uncountable are containers that organize related experiments without creating new projects or subprojects.

 Viewing Experiment Group Fields

-Experiment group fields can be displayed when viewing individual experiments in the group:
+Experiment group fields can be displayed when viewing individual experiments:

 - On the recipe or measurements view of an experiment, use the search bar to add the Experiment Group Fields section to the top of the data grid.